torrefatto/kofi/docs/index.rst

 with the italian state ID number (called `codice fiscale`).
 It is just a wrapper around the python-codicefiscale_ library.

-It exposes a ReST and a GraphQL api that absolve the same task.
+It exposes a ReST and a GraphQL API that absolve the same task.
 You can either:

 * verify that a known `codice fiscale` is valid (and eventually